vEnhance/1802/src/minmax.typ

   kind: table,
   caption: [18.01 terminology for critical points]
 )
-Each row includes all the ones below it, but not vice-versa.
+Each row includes all the ones above it, but not vice-versa.
 Here's a picture of an example showing these for a random function $f(x) = -1/5 x^6 - 2/7 x^5 + 2/3 x^4 + x^3$.
 From left to right in @fig-1801-critical-points, there are four critical points: